conda/grayskull/README.md

 ## License
-Copyright Marcelo Duarte Trevisani and others, 2020-2021.
+Copyright Marcelo Duarte Trevisani and contributors, 2020-2021.

-Distributed under the terms of the MIT license, grayskull is free and open source software.
+Distributed under the terms of the Apache 2.0 license, grayskull is free and open source software.